9 min read

 Architecture

-Five layers, ten gems, clear boundaries between each.
+Five layers, ten gems, with clear boundaries between each.

 ┌─────────────────────────────────────────────────────────┐